Snohomish-Stillaguamish Local Integrating Organization (LIO)

 - Facilitate collaborative opportunities among member organizations and support funding requests.

-The Snohomish-Stillaguamish LIO is now comprised of three groups: the Executive Committee, the Stillaguamish Implementation Committee (SWC) and the Snohomish Implementation Committee.
 These groups operate under adopted bylaws (PDF) as well as the terms of a grant contract and work program managed by the LIO Coordinator with support from the Partnership.
 Snohomish County is the fiscal agent for the local contract and provides staff support to the LIO committees.

 Committee meetings are typically held at the Snohomish County Administration Building in Everett.
 These meetings are open to the public with opportunity for public comment.
 Meetings are currently being held virtually due to COVID-19.